archimedes-projects/archimedes-maven-micronaut/micronaut-java-parent/README.md

 ## Typical Micronaut plugins

 There are several Maven plugins that are usually used with Micronaut.
-To see what plugins are already configured please see the [micronaut-base-parent](https://github.com/autentia/micronaut-base-parent) `pom.xml`.

-If you want to use some of the already configured plugins you just need to activate it in your project `pom.xml`.
+If you want to use some already configured plugins you just need to activate it in your project `pom.xml`.

 For example to generate an auto-executable jar you can use: